 Burnette, Atlas Crawford(born: 1885 - died: 1960)

 Burnette was a 1903 graduate of North Carolina A&M College [now North Carolina State University] and taught at the school for a few years after his graduation.
-Burnette had several other jobs before he arrived in Kentucky just prior to the building of Lincoln Institute.
-He helped clear the fields for the construction of the school, and once the school was in operation, he taught agriculture for six years.
-He left the state for a brief period, then returned to head the Kentucky State College Agricultural Department [now Kentucky State University] for three and a half years before becoming an agent with the UK Agricultural Extension Service in 1919.
+Before arriving in Kentucky, he had several other jobs related to the beginnings of the Lincoln Institute: He helped clear the fields for the construction of the school, and once the school was in operation taught agriculture for six years.
+He left the state for a brief period, returning to head the Kentucky State College Agricultural Department [now Kentucky State University] for three and a half years before becoming an agent with the UK Agricultural Extension Service in 1919.

 Burnette was hired by Dean Thomas P. Cooper.
-Burnette had an assistant in Madison County.
 Among his many responsibilities, Burnette assisted with the development of 4-H for Negro youth, which grew to have more than 5,000 members.
-He organized the Negro Club in Madison County, KY.
+He organized the Negro Club in Madison County, KY, where he had an assistant.
 Also during his tenure, the number of meat cattle owned by Negro farmers more than tripled and food crop production doubled.

-According to A. C. Burnette's WWI Draft Registration Card submitted to the Local Board of Franklin County, KY, and dated September 12, 1918, he was born February 28, 1885 and was the husband of Florence Bradley Burnette.
-A. C. Burnette died October 7, 1960 and is buried in the Cove Haven Cemetery in Lexington, KY.
+According to A. C. Burnette's World War I Draft Registration Card submitted to the Local Board of Franklin County, KY, and dated September 12, 1918, he was born February 28, 1885 and was the husband of Florence Bradley Burnette.
+He died October 7, 1960 and is buried in the Cove Haven Cemetery in Lexington, KY.